Can a Therapist Help Me with Stress?

 While stress is often seen as an issue with emotional or mental health, too much stress can have a serious impact on a person’s physical well-being as well.

-Prolonged or intense stress can lead to problems in many bodily systems, including:
+Prolonged or intense chronic stress can lead to problems in many bodily systems, including:

 As such, there is not much in the body that stress doesn’t touch.
 Although it’s impossible to avoid all stress, an excess of this feeling can cause several short and long-term health effects.
 In the middle of an acutely stressful event, you may notice that your muscles tighten, your breathing becomes shallow, and your pulse rises.